 Participant Observation is where the researcher joins in with the group being studied and observes their behaviour.
 This post covers the theoretical, practical and ethical strengths and limitations of using overt and covert participant observation in social research.

-Overt is where the group being studied know they are being observed
+- Overt Observation – this is where the group being studied know they are being observed.

-Covert is where the group being studied does not know they are being observed, or where the research goes ‘undercover’
+- Covert Observation – this where the group being studied does not know they are being observed, or where the research goes ‘undercover’.

 The Strengths of Participant Observation

-When completing questionnaires researchers begin with pre set questions.
+Flexibility and generating new ideas – when completing questionnaires researchers begin with pre-set questions.
 Even before starting to collect the data, therefore, the researchers have decided what’s important.
 The problem with this is what if the questions the researcher thinks are important are not the same as the ones the subject thinks are important.
 By contrast, participant observation is much more flexible.
 It allows the researcher to enter the situation with an open mind and as new situations are encountered they can be followed up.
-Again, this achieves a high degree of validity.

 There are few practical advantages with this method, but participant observation might be the only methods for gaining access to certain groups.
 For example, a researcher using questionnaires to research street gangs is likely to be seen as an authority figure and unlikely to be accepted.

 Interpretivists prefer this method because it is respondent led – it allows respondents to speak for themselves and thus avoids a master-client relationship which you get with more quantitative methods.

 The Limitations of Participant Observation